-IT Asset Management entails detailed management of inventory, financial records, and contractual data related to the IT asset throughout its life cycle.
+Knowing which assets are still actually installed (and running) as well as where they are located is crucial for optimizing efficiency in a data center.
+IT Asset Management entails detailed management of inventory, financial records, and contractual data related to IT assets throughout lifecycle.

 IT Asset Management is a very complex topic.
-In this post, we will focus on IT Asset Management in the data center, specifically related to physical inventory verification.
+In this post, we will focus on IT Asset Management in data centers, specifically related to physical inventory verification.

-Whether you are tracking your data center assets in a central repository, or keep various de-centralized spreadsheets (or both), this data need to be regularly reconciled and updated.
+Whether you are tracking your data center assets in a central repository, or keep various de-centralized spreadsheets (or both), your data needs to be regularly reconciled and updated.
 With perpetual build-outs, moves, and refreshes, your data center is a dynamic environment.
 Performing regular physical inventories will keep your data current.